LucianaKimura/LucianaKimura/README.md

 - 👋 Hi, I’m @LucianaKimura!
 I’m a Data Scientist from Brazil!
-- 👀 I’m interested in everything related to data analysis.
+- 👀 I’m interested in everything related to data analysis and I love programming, not only for Data Science.
 - 🌱 I’m currently learning different Machine Learning algorithms.
 - 💞️ I’m looking to collaborate on Data Science projects.
 - ⚡ Fun fact: I’m a big Disney Fan!
 Love everything about it (Parks, Films, Music...)!